 Proxmox Cluster File System (pmxcfs)

-Proxmox VE uses the unique Proxmox Cluster file system (pmxcfs), a database-driven file system for storing configuration files.
-This enables you to store the configuration of thousands of virtual machines.
-By using corosync, these files are replicated in real time on all cluster nodes.
-The file system stores all data inside a persistent database on disk, nonetheless, a copy of the data resides in RAM which provides a maximum storage size is 30MB - more than enough for thousands of VMs.
+The pmxcfs enables you to synchronize configuration files across your cluster.
+By using Corosync, these files are replicated in real time to all cluster nodes.
+The file system stores all data inside a persistent database on disk, nonetheless, a copy of the data resides in RAM.
+The maximum storage size is currently 30 MB - more than enough to store the configuration of several thousands of VMs.

-Proxmox VE High Availability Cluster
+Proxmox VE High Availability (HA) Cluster

 Proxmox VE HA Manager

-Proxmox VE Simulator
+Proxmox VE HA Simulator

-Proxmox VE uses a bridged networking model.
-All VMs can share one bridge as if virtual network cables from each guest were all plugged into the same switch.
+Bridges are like physical network switches, implemented in software on the Proxmox VE host.
+All VMs can share one bridge, as if virtual network cables from each guest were all plugged into the same switch.
 For connecting VMs to the outside world, bridges are attached to physical network cards assigned a TCP/IP configuration.

 For further flexibility, VLANs (IEEE 802.1q) and network bonding/aggregation are possible.
-In this way it is possible to build complex, flexible virtual networks for the Proxmox VE hosts, leveraging the full power of the Linux network stack.
+In this way, it is possible to build complex, flexible, virtual networks for the Proxmox VE hosts, leveraging the full power of the Linux network stack.